 It’s always important.
 I talked about getting a mouse pointer, you know, just so that people can follow along.
 Mouse is really big and it makes it a bit easier for them to, you know, for accessibility.
 We also talked about Parallels Toolbox.

 And the two tools that I talked about, there were Asana and Notion.
-So those were my five tips.
+Those were my five tips.
 And then I talked about having a totem, having a little charm, having a thing that’s just for you that is there for every livestream.
 And that’s it.

 And if you’ve got any questions about any of the tools, please drop them in the chat.
 I’m just scrolling through them now.
 Thanks everyone for being here.
 It’s always lovely to get all of the support.

 The elephant in the room is always there.
-So the blue elephant’s name, Paul, is Ellie.
+The blue elephant’s name, Paul, is Ellie.
 Ellie, the elephant.
 I know original, right?
 But yes, that is the blue elephant’s name.
-So that essentially wraps us up for tonight’s livestream.
+That essentially wraps us up for tonight’s livestream.
 And I hope that you got lots of value out of this video.

 And if you got value out of this video, please give me a thumbs up, like, and subscribe to the channel if you haven’t already.
 I do lots of live streams about live streaming, lots of video tutorials to help you grow your business with video with ease.